chopdgd/django-user-activities/docs/usage.rst

 Usage
 =====

-To use Django User Activities in a project, add it to your `INSTALLED_APPS`:
+To use django-user-activities in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python